ocaml-dune/ocaml-monorepo-benchmark/README.md

 can be build with dune.
 These were found by a process of trial and error.
 See `benchmark/Dockerfile` for details.

+Note that patches are not applied when assembling the monorepo and must be applied before running benchmarks.
+This is so that patches can be updated and added without requiring the monorepo to be reassembled.

 ## Fixing Broken Packages

 It's very likely that while generating the duniverse directory the `opam